adam-jackson-cog/local-dev-setup/README.md

 # Local Development Setup for Cog Moment Tech Team

+> **⚠️ Platform Compatibility Notice:** These setup scripts are currently for **macOS environments only**.
+Windows script creation is currently underway and will be available in a future release.

 This repository contains essential setup scripts and guides for establishing a complete local development environment for Cognizant Moment tech team members.
 The setup is designed to work in corporate environments where admin privileges may not be available.

 ## 📁 Repository Structure